GSA/digitalgov.gov/content/posts/2015-07-31-an-overview-of-digital-communities.md

 Digital communities of practice come in many stripes.
 [DigitalGov communities span eight (and counting) focus areas](https://www.WHATEVER/communities/) and have thousands of members, but strong collaborations exist in all corners of government.

-In honor of [this month’s communities theme](({{< relref "wont-you-help-your-neighbor-communities-theme-month-on-digitalgov.md" >}})), we are offering a list of communities that foster connections and strengthen the digital capabilities of federal agencies.
+In honor of [this month’s communities theme](https://www.WHATEVER/2015/07/07/wont-you-help-your-neighbor-communities-theme-month-on-digitalgov/), we are offering a list of communities that foster connections and strengthen the digital capabilities of federal agencies.

 Here is a list of some communities working in the digital arena: